versionone/scripts/redundant-history/readme.md

 ## Quick Start

 ### Removing Redundancy
-To remove any rundandant history in your VersionOne database, run these scripts **in this order**:
+To remove any redundant history in your VersionOne database, run these scripts **in this order**:

 1. remove-redundant-access-history
 	- _Edit the start of this script to set @saveChanges = 1_